sendyhalim/blog/content/posts/programming/2024-01-07-traceroute-naive-implementation-part-1-proof-of-concept.md

 traceroute google.com
 ```

+You can find the implementation in this post [here](https://github.com/sendyhalim/network-utilities/blob/master/src/bin/traceroute-poc.rs).

 # What's next
 In this post we have completed the PoC and see it ourselves that when IP packet TTL is 1 then the router will send ICMP Time Exceeded error to our IP.
 In the next post we will try to send multiple UDP probes and print them out.